Top 13 Must-Visit Monuments in Algarve: A Journey Through History

 Igreja do Carmo was an excellent example of Baroque architecture in Faro and famed for its Chapel of Bones, a contrast at once beautiful and sinister.
 But there is more to the church than the chapel, with worthy parts of its story to be discovered as the visitor takes in the morbid yet fascinating sights of the Chapel of Bones.

-13. Monument to the Discoveries, Lagos
+13. City of the Discoveries, Lagos

 For all those interested in this unique phase of world exploration, this is a must-see as it reminds the importance of the Algarve in this scheme of things.